TosbackCgusBridge-Bot/CGUs-versions/Otalliance/Privacy Policy.md

 OTA occasionally hires other companies, consultants and contractors to provide limited services on our behalf.
 We will only provide those companies the personal information they need to deliver the service.
 They are required to maintain the confidentiality of the information and are prohibited from using that information for any other purpose   \[Learn More\]

 **Tracking Technologies**
 Through the use of “cookies”, we may collect data on, among other things, the following information: To make it easier to navigate our Site and to optimize the user experience across multiple devices OTA supports the development of a “do not track” standard.
 At this time OTA does not respond to DNT mechanisms.
-Once a standardized "do not track" feature is released, OTA intends to adhere to the browser settings accordingly. \[Learn More\]
+Once a standardized "Do Not Track" (DNT) feature is released, OTA intends to adhere to the browser settings accordingly. \[Learn More\]

 **User Options**
 Receiving email messages from OTA, is optional and we provide choice options.
 Users can also access the personal information they have provided to OTA for the purposes of reviewing, updating and deleting such information.  \[Learn More\]